-You can get more detailed information on how to utilize the marketing module in Resco Cloud at: www.resco.net/downloads/Marketing_services_&_Resco_Cloud.pdf
+On Resco Wiki you can get more detailed information on how to utilize the marketing module in Resco Cloud.

 Marketing services supported by Resco Cloud each have more/less strict anti-spam rules.
 When preparing a marketing campaign, you should keep in mind, that spam negatively impacts deliverability rates.
 Therefore, it’s very important to adhere to general anti-spam standards and laws.

 Also keep in mind, that even if you’re not residing in a particular country, servers may be located there.
 And therefore, they must make sure that the legal standards of that particular country are upheld.

 You can find general anti-spam requirements and list of legal requirements sorted by country here.